 Read more about the CSC program here.

 The CSC Task Force meets on the first Wednesday of each month from 4-5pm.
 Check the calendar for the next meeting date and reach out to Erin Griffin at email@example.com to ask about joining a meeting.
 Meetings are open to the public.

-Follow our progress and learn how to reduce your own household or business' emissions on the climatesmartsl Instagram page.
+Follow our progress on the climatesmartsl Instagram page.

 Greenhouse Gas (GHG) Inventory of Government Operations